TheRealJake12/Kade-Engine-Community/README.md

 sudo apt install luajit
 ```

-You need to install libvlc for hxCodec to work on Linux.
+You need to install libvlc for hxvlc / hxCodec to work on Linux.
 ```
 sudo apt-get install libvlc-dev libvlccore-dev
 ```